Pediatric Dentistry

 Effects of Fluoride Application

-- Promotes remineralization: Fluoride promotes the redeposition (remineralization) of calcium and phosphorus dissolved from teeth, repairing early cavities.
+- Promotion of Remineralization: Fluoride encourages the redeposition of calcium and phosphorus that have dissolved from the teeth, repairing early-stage cavities.

-- Strengthens tooth structure: Acts on the enamel surface to form strong tooth structure (fluorapatite) that is resistant to acid.
+- Strengthening Tooth Structure: It acts on the enamel to form a strong tooth structure (fluorapatite) that is resistant to acid dissolution.

-- Inhibits cavity-causing bacteria: Fluoride suppresses the activity of cavity-causing bacteria and inhibits acid production.
+- Suppression of Cavity-Causing Bacteria: It inhibits the activity of bacteria and reduces acid production.

 Frequency and Safety of Fluoride Application

-Fluoride application at dental clinics is effective when done about 3 to 4 times a year (once every 3 months).
-Although high-concentration fluoride is applied, it is used safely under the management of dentists and dental hygienists.
-However, excessive intake can lead to dental fluorosis (white spots or streaks on teeth), so follow the instructions of dentists and dental hygienists regarding the amount and frequency of fluoride-containing products used at home.
-We perform the procedure with safety in mind to reassure those searching for “fluoride application in Mita.”
+However, excessive intake carries risks such as dental fluorosis (white spots or streaks).
+Therefore, please follow the instructions of your dentist or dental hygienist regarding the amount and frequency of fluoride products used at home.
+We perform procedures with safety in mind to provide peace of mind for those searching for “fluoride application in Mita.”

 Differences from Fluoride-Containing Products Used at Home